satansdeer/satansdeer.github.com/content/legacy-posts/doctype-html/index.md

 ---

-If you open any webpage, and look at it's source code, you'll always see a little thingy just before the opening html tag.
-So what is it, and what does it do?
+If you open any webpage, and look at it's source code, you'll always see a little thingy before the opening html tag.
+What is it, and what does it do?

-This string is a document type declaration, and it's important to note that it's not an html tag itself, but it's an instruction for the browser on what version of HTML is used on this page.
+This string is a document type declaration, and it's not an html tag itself, but it's an instruction for the browser on what version of HTML is used on this page.

 Good news, modern web developers don't have to know any doctypes other than doctype html, because since the html5 it's the only doctype you should set for your webpages.